rajpalc7/indy-did-method/spec/3_indy_ledger_object_glossary.md

 ~ A REV_REG_DEF object (short for "revocation registry definition") contains information required for verifiers in order to enable them to verify whether a (revokable) verifiable credential has been revoked by the issuer since issuance.

 ~ REV_REG_DEFs are only needed for revokable verifiable credentials and are most commonly [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#claim-def) to the ledger by the owner of a [[ref: CLAIM_DEF]] immediatly after the [[ref: CLAIM_DEF]] has been written.
-They can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-attrib) from a Hyplerledger Indy Node by any client and are updated in case of the revocation of a credential, which is based on the used [[ref: CLAIM_DEF]].
+They can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-attrib) from a Hyperledger Indy Node by any client and are updated in case of the revocation of a credential, which is based on the used [[ref: CLAIM_DEF]].

 ~ Further details about Hyperledger Indy's revocation process can be found [here](https://hyperledger-indy.readthedocs.io/projects/hipe/en/latest/text/0011-cred-revocation/README.html).